 The objective of this study is to improve ART adherence, retention and viral outcomes in people commencing ART in the South African public sector, a low-resource setting, over 24 months using five evidence-based adherence strategies to enable rapid identification and management of people with poor adherence.
 We will test the combinations of these components using a Multiphase Optimization STrategy (MOST) design, which allows us to explore the benefit of various combinations of these five effective and feasible ART adherence monitoring (M) or support (S) components.

-We began recruiting 510 patients initiating ART at three City of Cape Town (CoCT) ART clinics in March 2022; recruitment will continue through December 2023.
-The patients have been randomized to one of 16 experimental conditions.
+We began recruiting patients initiating ART at three City of Cape Town (CoCT) ART clinics in March 2022 and recruitment concluded in March 2024 with a final study enrollment of 512 participants.
+Patients have been randomized to one of 16 experimental conditions.
 Each condition includes a unique combination of five adherence intervention components.
 Three of these components focus on identifying individuals with poor adherence with increasing degrees of sophistication (M1, M2 and M3) with immediate linkage to adherence support.
 Two components focus on supporting good adherence (S1 and S2).
 They both supplement the existing adherence support program delivered at CoCT clinics (standard of care component) which will continue for all participants.
 In addition, every person will have their adherence monitored using the Wisepill® electronic adherence monitoring device (EAM).

 The study is a collaboration of the Desmond Tutu Health Foundation (Dr. Catherine Orrell, Dr. Lauren Jennings, Ms. Laura Myers), the Boston University School of Public Health (Dr. Lora Sabin, Dr. Nafisa Halim, Dr. William MacLeod, Dr. Allen Gifford, Ms. Rebecca West), Massachusetts General Hospital (Dr. Jessica E. Haberer), New York University (Dr. Marya Gwadz), and the City of Cape Town (Dr. Natacha Berkowitz).